tmanifold/up/README.md

 # up
 UP is a batch utility that makes navigating deeply nested paths a bit easier via the windows command line.

+Add up.bat to the your envronment PATH variable to use from any directory.

 ####Usage
 ```
 Usage: up [argument]... [n]...